thesushilsharma/invoi/README.md

 This will allows you quickly make any docs using templates and export them as PDF

+## Features

+- Load and parse existing PDF invoices
+- Generate new PDF invoices
+- Export invoices in multiple formats
+- Track invoice numbers and totals
+- Dashboard with analytics

 ## Prerequisites

 - VS Code or any Code editor